 Historically, it was argued that reusable fabric gowns were not sufficiently water resistant against large volume bodily contamination.
-However, the traditional reusable woven cotton gowns have been replaced by modern gowns composed of water-resistant, highly engineered fabrics and are now effective at all levels 1-4 fluid protection.
+However, the traditional reusable woven cotton gowns have been replaced by modern gowns composed of water-resistant, highly engineered fabrics and are now effective at all levels one to four fluid protection.